-The Amazon Echo Plus is the centerpiece of the updated Alexa speaker line-up, flanked by an all new Amazon Echo, and the small screen-equipped Amazon Echo Spot.
-Each serves a different audience: while the Spot is a satellite speaker for video calls and the new Echo an affordable entry point, the Echo Plus looks to be the master of your smart home, acting as a hub for all manner of connected devices while still carrying out all the voice-activated tricks you’ve come to expect from an Echo.
+The Amazon Echo Plus is the main event in an all-new, updated Alexa speaker line-up, alongside a revised Amazon Echo, and the round camera-and-screen-equipped Amazon Echo Spot.
+The idea is that each Echo serves a different role in your home: if the Spot acts as a satellite speaker for video calls (perfect for a bedside table) and the new Echo is the basic affordable model, the Echo Plus aims to rule your smart home, with the speaker doubling up as a hub for all manner of connected devices while still carrying out all the voice-activated tricks you’ve come to expect from an Echo.

 It makes a good first step into this complex smart home landscape, but may fall victim to the quality of its own cheaper Echo stablemates.